KorugFlow/kato/kato/spec.md

 ---

-Kato is a simple programming language written in Python that compiles into C. When possible, the Kato compiler will automatically compile C into .exe if compilers are available in the Path.
+Kato is a simple programming language written in Python that compiles into C and automatically into .exe using the built-in TCC compiler.
+No external compilers or linkers required!

 ## Variables